Olympia, Greece: 1950 to present

 Between 1952 and 1966, Kunze continued the excavation joined by architect Alfred Mallwitz.
 They excavated Pheidias' workshop, the Leonidaion and the north wall of the stadium.
 They also excavated the southeast section of the sanctuary and out of approximately 140 debris pits found many bronze and ceramic objects along with terracotta roof tiles.

 Mallwitz took charge of the excavations between 1972 and 1984 revealing important dating evidence for the stadium, graves, and the location of the Prytaneion.
 From 1984 to 1996, Helmut Kyrieleis took over the site and the focus shifted to the earlier history of the sanctuary with excavation of the Prytaneion and Pelopion.

-In March 2021, archaeologists announced the discovery of a 2,500 year-old unbroken bronze bull idol near to the temple of Greek deity Zeus.
-According to archaeologist Zaharaoula Leventouri, one of the statue's horns stuck to the ground after a heavy rainfall and was carefully removed from the area.
-Researchers also revealed fine pottery remains dated back to Greece's Geometric art period.
+In March 2021, archaeologists announced the discovery of a 2,500-year-old bronze bull figurine near the temple of Zeus.
+According to archaeologist Zaharaoula Leventouri, one of the figurine's horns was noticed sticking out of the ground after a heavy rainfall.
+Researchers also found fine pottery remains from the Geometric art period.